ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

    in Secure-EL1/Secure-EL0 is in control of how its execution is preempted by EL3 interrupt and can handover the interrupt to EL3 for handling.

+   However, when ``EL3_EXCEPTION_HANDLING`` is ``1``, this routing model is invalid as EL3 interrupts are unconditionally routed to EL3, and EL3 interrupts will always preempt Secure EL1/EL0 execution.

 #. **CSS=0, TEL3=1**.
 Interrupt is routed to EL3 when execution is in
    Secure-EL1/Secure-EL0.
 This is a valid routing model as secure software in EL3 can handle the interrupt.